-if given the opportunity, undoubtedly represents the single most important social and economic development potential in the region.
-If engaged on their terms, the young can become important agents for change and positive development.
-This, however, requires that they have some hope for the future; that they see opportunities for jobs, for participating in political life and in influencing the direction of their lives.
-In spite of the many challenges, there is a strong interest by governments and other stakeholders in the DAPP countries to promote an inclusive socio-economic agenda, one that considers youth, women, and all vulnerable groups.
-The opportunities for DAPP to engage are there.
+Despite the turmoil in the region and the repercussions of the COVID-19 pandemic, the four DAPP countries are expected to continue having a relatively stable context for cooperation and partnerships.
+The large youth population, interested, engaged and eager to work for a better future if given the opportunity, undoubtedly represents the single most important social and economic development potential in the region.
+If engaged on their terms, and if steered in the right direction, the young can become important agents for change and positive development.
+However, this requires that they have some hope for the future; that they see opportunities for jobs, for participating in political life and in influencing the direction of their lives.
+In spite the many challenges, there is a strong interest by governments and other stakeholders in the DAPP countries to promote an inclusive socio-economic agenda, one that considers youth, women and all vulnerable groups.16 The opportunities for DAPP to engage are there.

 A post COVID-19 economic upturn.
 COVID-19 has brought many MENA economies to their knees.
-In a post COVID-19 scenario, macro-economic stimulus and revitalisation of the economies is needed to put private sector growth back on a positive track in the DAPP countries.
+In a post COVID-19 scenario, macro-economic stimulus and revitalization of the economies will be needed in order to put private sector growth back on a positive track in the DAPP countries.
 Without private sector growth, there will not be an increase in jobs.
-Consequently, the need for development financing from public and private financial institutions including FDIs is huge.
+Thus, the need for development financing from public and private financial institutions including FDIs is huge.
 The ambitions of creating employment under the new DAPP rests on the assumption that an economic upturn slowly starts already in 2022.

 There are a number of entry points - young people are ready.
-With respect to youth employment, some young people already have the entrepreneurial spirit as well as the interest and commitment to start their own businesses.
-Supporting the enabling environment to facilitate this process would be an important first step.
-There are young entrepreneurs and small start-ups across the region, but without access to new technology and due to low innovative capacities, their abilities to realise their full potential is limited.
-Existing SMEs are also an important entry point because they are so vital to the DAPP countries' economy and have the potential to create many jobs.
-However, they also need access to technical support, innovation and finance to grow.
-Formal recognition of the critical importance of jobs, especially for the young, and commitment to a prioritised agenda, as is the case in for example Morocco and Jordan,12 are positive developments that establish an important framework for targeted support at the policy level.
+With respect to youth employment, there are already young people who have the entrepreneurial spirit and the interest and commitment to start their own businesses and supporting the enabling environment to facilitate this process would be an important first step.
+There are young entrepreneurs and small start-ups across the region, but without access to new technology and with low innovative capacity, their ability to realize their full potential is limited.
+Existing SMEs are also an important entry point because they are so vital to the DAPP countries' economy and have the potential to create many jobs, but they also need access to technical support, innovation and finance to grow.
+Formal recognition in some DAPP countries of the critical importance of jobs, especially for the young, and commitment to a prioritized agenda, as is the case in both Morocco and Jordan17 are positive developments that establish an important framework for targeted support at the policy level.